 Northwest National Marine Renewable Energy Center:

-The Northwest National Marine Renewable Energy Center (NNMREC) is a partnership between Oregon State University (OSU) and the University of Washington (UW).
-OSU focuses on wave energy while UW focuses on tidal energy.
+The Northwest National Marine Renewable Energy Center (NNMREC) is a partnership between Oregon State University (OSU), the University of Washington (UW), and the University of Alaska Fairbanks (UAF).
+NNMREC focuses on wave, tidal current, and in-river energy.

 An economic catalyst, Oregon BEST connects the state's businesses with a university-based network of shared-user labs and expertise to commercialize and transform sustainable built environment and renewable energy research into on-the-ground products, services, and jobs that power Oregon's green economy.